 The common cold is the classic in autumn and winter.
 She comes slowly, stays a few days and slowly recedes.
 The common cold - including runny nose and sneezing - is the main symptom.
 This is unpleasant and arduous for the patient, but he can still do his daily chores.
 There is no vaccination against the common cold.

 Both diseases have in common, however, that your pathogens are viruses that enter our body through the nose.
 They can therefore be prevented with the same hygiene measures:

-1) Wash your hands regularly.
-This may sound simple, but many people are unaware of how often they grasp each other's noses with their hands - and thus transport viruses directly to the entrance gate.
+1) Wash your hands.
+This may sound simple, but many people are unaware of how often they grasp each other's noses with their hands - and thus transport viruses quickly to the entrance gate.
 The Robert Koch Institute has found in an investigation that many people no longer wash their hands properly.
 Use plenty of water and soap, rub your hands with it, even the skin between your fingers.
-You should do this habitually every time you come home, even if you are visiting, after each visit to the toilet and before each meal.
+You should do this every time you come home, even if you are visiting, after each visit to the toilet and before each meal.

-2) Cough and cough properly.
+2) Cough consciously.
 The tip "Hand in front of the mouth" is no longer up to date.
-Today it's called "Ellenbeugen vor den Mund".
+Today it's called "Elbow in front of the mouth".
 Because if you cough into the fabric here, you will not handcuff the viruses that leave your mouth with the small cough drops.
-Rather, the pathogens on the dry material die off quickly.
+Rather, the pathogens on the dry material die off.

 3) Stay at home when you are ill for the sake of others.
 Because in the midst of the carnival hustle and bustle, you can't avoid infecting others.

-4) Ventilate office and private rooms regularly, at least three to four times a day for ten minutes each.
-The number of viruses in the air can increase dramatically in closed rooms.
+4) Ventilate office and private rooms, at least three to four times a day for ten minutes each.
+The number of viruses in the air can explode in closed rooms.